Moving to New York State? Exchange your out-of-state driver license

 - surrender your out-of-state driver license unless it is lost or stolen

-- pay the $10.00 application fee and the original driver license fees with cash, check, money order or credit card.
-The original license fee is between $64.25 and $107.50, depending on your age, the type of license and where you live (see the fee chart below).
+- pay the $10.00 application fee and the original driver license fees with cash, check, money order or credit/debit card 6.
+The fee for an original Class D driver license is between $64.25 and $107.50, depending on your age, the type of license and where you live (see the fee chart below).
+There are additional fees for enhanced, commercial and motorcycle licenses.

 Can I exchange my driver license online, by mail or by phone?